 Today's Tahitians mostly hail from Samoa (the island chain, not the cookie).
 These South Seas islands are 1,500-miles west of Tahiti, a short paddle by Polynesian standards.
 That proximity is why Samoans currently represent about 70% of the population.
 The other 30% of Tahitians are composed of people who, not surprisingly, left China, Europe, and other countries that have cold and/or shitty weather most of the year.

-Ancient Polynesian religious beliefs weirdly line-up with modern alien conspiracies.
+Ancient Polynesian religious beliefs align weirdly with modern alien conspiracies.

 Prior to the 1800s, most Polynesians believed that the gods inhabited a realm distinct from our physical world (like outer space), yet they were frequent visitors (aka, UFOs) and are responsible for much of what happens here, for better (world peace) or worse (anal-probing).
 Crazy similar, right?
 Fortunately, mankind has progressed beyond silly, childish Polynesian beliefs to more modern, science-based beliefs like virgin births, talking snakes, and zombie messiahs.